FRCteam4909/FRC-Scouting/README.md

 - [Ubuntu Desktop v16.04 LTS](https://www.ubuntu.com/download/desktop)
 - [Bluetooth v4.x Adapter, if not built-in](http://a.co/fmJrtQR)

+## Installation
+Prior to installing The Green Alliance - Server, Ubuntu Desktop must be installed on the device being used as a server.
+The device also requires a Bluetooth adapter.

 ## Installation Script
 This can be pasted in an Ubuntu Terminal and the majority of the server installation will be complete.
 ```